teki97/DM-TFD/README.md

 Our training dataset includes 80000 two or three randomly spectrally-overlapped (only one intersection) linear frequencymodulated (LFM) and sinusoidal frequency-modulated (SFM) components with amplitude modulation (AM) at a fixed SNR = **10 dB**.
 In particular, two-component synthetic signal is composed of an AM-LFM and an AM-SFM, and three-component synthetic signal is composed of two AM-LFMs and an AM-SFM with only one intersection.
 All synthetic data have 256 samples.
 Each epoch randomly generates batchsize=16 synthetic signals for training by changing the slope of the AM-LFM signal and the smallest and normalized frequencies of the AM-SFM signal.
 The proportion for two and three-component signals is 50% and 50%.
 Test synthetic signals in this paper are not in our training dataset.
 For the specific application, you'd better make the synthetic signals in the training dataset fit to the real-life signals to get a satisfactory performance.

-## Supplementary
+## Supplementary Experiments

-### Discussion on Real-life Data
+## Discussion on the real-life signal
 In this paper, we discuss the robustness of our network on synthetic data.
-We also have some discussion on real-life data corresponding to various **N** (3, 5, 7, 9, 11, 13, 15).
+We also have some discussion on the real-life signal corresponding to various **N** (3, 5, 7, 9, 11, 13, 15).
 Seven pre-trained networks are provided.
 The evaluation results measured by Renyi Entropy for the real-life bat echolocation signal are shown in the following table:
 <table>
 <tr>